Governing Body Attendance

 Whilst volunteering at my son’s primary school, I discovered being a part of the bigger picture of a child’s learning journey.
 The skills and knowledge taught by a teacher, the perseverance by the child applying what they had learnt, followed by the delight and pride in achievement.
 It was magical!
 So with that (and 13 weeks holiday a year) in mind I started the Graduate Teacher Programme in 2003 and began my teaching journey.

-Thirteen years later, now with the knowledge that you work through the holidays, I am currently an Assistant Headteacher at Wembley Primary School with responsibility for the Early Years.
-My interest and passion for EYFS is through the understanding that these are the foundations to a child’s school experience and what children learn in Nursery and Reception helps shape them.
+Many years later now with the knowledge that you work through the holidays, I am currently a Deputy Headteacher at Salusbury Primary School with responsibility for Key Stage 2, Safeguarding, Attendance and Behaviour.
+My interest and passion for teaching began in the Early Years through the understanding that these are the foundations to a child’s school experience.
+My current role enables me to build on what children have learnt in EYFS and KS1 to shape and develop lifelong learners in a happy and safe environment.

 Being a governor at Grange is an exciting new partnership as I hope to not only share my knowledge, experience and views, but learn a lot too!
 The school has lots of potential and I believe that working together as governors, staff, parents and pupils we can move the school forward.